luo-group/DETANGO/README.md

 ## 🛠️ Data preprocessing

 To train a DETANGO model, we first need to compute the ESM-1v-predicted mutational effects and $\Delta\Delta G$ (or use experimentally-derived abundance values) for all single mutations and collect the ESM-1v's embeddings for protein residues.
+Please install FoldX locally and pass the path to the executables in the bash file.
 Using `P62993` as an example, you can execute `scripts/data_preprocessing_uniprot.sh`, which contains the code snippet shown below.

 ```bash
 #!/bin/bash